ohxh/snackk-app/README.md

-# breve
+# rebuilt

-Frontend flutter app for breve coffee order-ahead service.

-`flutter run --flavor dev`
+A new Flutter project.

+## Getting Started

+Running:
-`flutter run --flavor prod`
+flutter run --flavor {dev,prod}

-getbreve.com
+changes

+THIS is the authoritative breve repo as of July 2020